suryamondal/useful_git_commands/README.md

+# Mandatory Introduction
 Human memory is volatile.
 We keep forgetting things we `committed` yesterday.
 Here comes `git` to help us.

 `git` is a nice tool to track the changes of any document, from a piece of code to a latex report.
 With this, one not only `saves` a document, but saves the version of the document as it evolves.

+**There can be hundreds of objects in a directory.
+The beauty is that, `git` only track those, which you instruct it to do.
+It never touches any `data`.
+This is important when you are running jobs on a cluster.
+You can quickly change the code in your local machine, then push it to remote, then pull it to the cluster.
+This saves time as you do not need to involve `rsync` in this.**

 `GitGub`, `GitLab`, `BitBucket`, etc. uses the same `git` to host the documents tracked by `git` in our local machine.
 This gives us more advantages.
 - the graphical representation is better than a terminal.
+- working on the same code from multiple terminals. **Most important to me**
-- One can keep a `remote` copy of the work done in `local` machine.
+- one can keep a `remote` copy of the work done in `local` machine.
-- One can keep the `remote` public, so that others can see/use it.
+- one can keep the `remote` public, so that others can see/use it.
-- A team of people can collaborate on the same project.
+- a team of people can collaborate on the same project.
 Other can discuss and verify before a change is incorporated in the project.

 # Usefulness of `git`
 ![git_tree](https://github.com/suryamondal/useful_git_commands/blob/main/backup/git_tree.png?raw=true)

-In the above tree, + blue + is the `main` branch.
-Nobody touch it directly.
+In the above tree, `blue` is the `main` branch.
+Nobody touches it directly.
 One creates a branch of `main` (shown in `green` and `magenta`) and work in that branch only.
 Once the testing is satisfied, one can create a `pull request` to `merge` the branch with `main`.
 One might add `reviewers` with the request.
 Upon approval from all the reviewers, the branch can be merged to main.

 # Some useful git commands and the uses of those

-*Here I listed some of the git commands and how to use them efficiently or not-efficiently.
-Git supposed to be for all.
-This tutorial is thus probably not for professionals.*
+*Here I listed some of the git commands and how to use them efficiently or not-efficiently.*

-The main goal of `git` is that one does need to create new file or folder to keep track of the evolution (or changes) of a project.

-The crucial byproduct of this notions is that; `git` also can track the evolution of a project with multiple contributors.

-**AND Yes, you can use git without github or bitbucket!!!
-These are required when you want to push your code to remote repository.**

-For me, I use `git` along with `github`  also for coping the codes between two or more terminals.
-It is really quicker and efficient than use `rsync` for these small ASCII files.

 ## Flow of git methods:
 There are mainly three ways to initialise a `local` git repository.
 Please continue reading for more details.